SangharshSeth/Web/README.md

-This is a stupid web site built using only flexboxes and bootstrap 4.
+This is too good for first time